openwisp/openwisp-monitoring/README.rst

 - ``instance``: instance of ``Device`` whose metrics have been received
 - ``request``: the HTTP request object
+- ``time``: time with which metrics will be saved.
+If none, then server time will be used
+- ``is_latest``: whether the data is latest or not

+If none, then server time will be used.

 This signal is emitted when device metrics are received to the ``DeviceMetric`` view (only when using HTTP POST).